S&P Global Platts tells London employees to work from home due to coronavirus: spokesman

 “Platts has a robust business continuity plan to ensure there are no disruptions to our MOC (market-on-close) price assessment process and the essential commodity market intelligence our customers rely on across news and analytics,” a company statement said.

+Britain has so far registered 115 cases and reported its first death from the coronavirus on Thursday.

-Reporting by Julia Payne; Editing by Angus MacSwan
+Reporting by Julia Payne; Editing by Angus MacSwan and Elaine Hardcastle